-STAT GU4207 / GR5207: ELEMENTARY STOCHASTIC PROCESSES
+STAT GU4207 / GR5207: ELEMENTARY STOCHASTIC PROCESSES SPRING 2025 Instructor.
+Adam Quinn Jaffe (a.q.jaffe@columbia.edu) Teaching Assistant.
+Zitao Wang (zw2850@columbia.edu) Lecture.

-SPRING 2025

-Instructor.
-Adam Quinn Jaffe (a.q.jaffe@columbia.edu)

-Teaching Assistant(s).
-TBA

-Lecture.

 Time: MW 11:40 AM - 12:55 PM Location: 301 Uris Hall Course Summary.
 Introduction to theory and applications of stochastic processes.
 Topics include Markov chains (in discrete and continuous time), Poisson processes, Gaussian processes, and Brownian motion, as well as applications to physics, biology, and finance.
 Webpage.
 The course webpage will be hosted on CourseWorks, to which you will be automatically added when you register for the course.
 Please contact the instructor or teaching assistant(s) if you are registered but cannot access the webpage.
 Discussion.
 We will have an online discussion platform hosted on Ed, which can be accessed from the CourseWorks page.
 The instructor and teaching assistant(s) will check Ed periodically to answer questions, but students are encouraged to answer each other's questions as well.
+Submissions.
+All homework will be submitted on Courseworks on the Assignments tab.
+You are expected to use clear handwriting or to type your homework submissions; they will be read by a human, and we cannot grade what we cannot read.
 Communication.
 All course announcements will be made on CourseWorks.
 If you have an individual question, please email the instructor or teaching assistant(s) and include "STAT GU4207" or "STAT GR5207" in the subject line.
 If you have a questions which other students may also have, please post on Ed.
 Material.

 - Discrete-time Markov chains (4 weeks)

 - Poisson processes (2 weeks)

 - Continuous-time Markov chains (2 weeks)

 - Gaussian processes, Brownian motion (3 weeks)

 Prerequisites.
 STAT GU4203 / GR5203 or equivalent

-SPRING 2025
+2 SPRING 2025

 Textbook.

-Primary text:Introduction to Stochastic Processes with R by DobrowAdditional texts:An Introduction to Stochastic Modeling by Pinsky and KarlinIntroduction to Probability Models by RossIntroduction to Stochastic Processes by Hoel, Port, and Stone Homework.
+Primary text: Introduction to Stochastic Processes with R by Dobrow Additional texts: An Introduction to Stochastic Modeling by Pinsky and Karlin Introduction to Probability Models by Ross Introduction to Stochastic Processes by Hoel, Port, and Stone Homework.
 Due on Fridays, approximately weekly Exams.

-Midterm 1: Monday, February 24, 10:40 AM - 12:55 PM Midterm 2: Monday, March 31, 10:40 AM - 12:55 PM Final exam: Monday, May 12, 9:00 AM - 12:00 PM Grading.
+Midterm 1: Monday, February 24, 11:40 AM - 12:55 PM Midterm 2: Monday, March 31, 11:40 AM - 12:55 PM Final exam: Monday, May 12, 9:00 AM - 12:00 PM Grading.

-Raw scores will be calculated via $25\% \cdot H + 20\% \cdot M_1 + 20\% \cdot M_2 + 35\% \cdot F$ where H = homework score $M_1 =$ midterm 1 score $M_2 =$ midterm 2 score F = final exam score.
+Raw scores will be calculated via

+$$25\% \cdot H + 20\% \cdot M_1 + 20\% \cdot M_2 + 35\% \cdot F$$

+,

+where

+H = homework score

+$M_1 = \text{midterm 1 score}$

+$M_2 = \text{midterm 2 score}$

+F = final exam score.

 Academic Integrity.
 Campus policies on academic integrity and academic misconduct are outlined in the website entitled Understanding the Policy.
 Main issues include cheating, plagiarism, and more; at the same time, academic integrity also includes treating peers respectfully in class.
+Collaboration on homework assignments is encouraged, but you must write your own solutions.
 Accommodations.
 Students with disabilities requesting accommodations should notify the instructor as soon as possible so that arrangements can be made.
-Please consult Disability Services for more information. $\mathbf{2}$
+Please consult Disability Services for more information.